Sai-Santosh-Pal/Done/README.md

 # Done
-A Sophisticated To Do App Made IN Angluar
+A Sophisticated To Do App Made In Angluar
 <hr>

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.2.